mmraff/npm-two-stage/README.md

 node modules on a system that is not connected to the Internet.
 Some use cases:
 - The security policy of an organization requires that the development/usage environment is disconnected from the Internet (some call this _Air-Gapped_)
-- A student needs to work with modules usually installable by npm, but there is no Internet connection available to the target system
+- A student needs to work with node modules usually installable by npm, but there is no Internet connection available to the target system

 ## What This Is Not
-This repository is not an entire fork of npm; it's only a set of new files and a few modified versions of existing files.
+This repository is not an entire fork of npm; it's only a set of new files and modified versions of a few existing files.
 They are intended to be superimposed on an existing npm installation.
 _________________________